-A detailed brief has not been prepared for this scheme, but advice has been received from the National Park Archaeologist, and a project design has been written using a relevant generic brief.
+A detailed brief has not been prepared for this scheme, but a project design has been written using a relevant generic brief.
 This desk-based assessment follows the project design, which conforms to the guidelines specified in Standard and Guidance for Archaeological Desk-based Assessment (Institute of Field Archaeologists, 1994, rev. 2001 and 2008).